-In the South East Region, Uisce Éireann currently abstracts from 163 different water sources and has 143 WTPs which collectively serve 369,240 people or 9% of the national population; all of which need to be maintained and operated in a sustainable manner.
-Surface water abstractions make up 66% of the water delivered to customers, either from rivers or lakes, with the remaining 34% from groundwater sources.
-These surface water and groundwater interactions are an important consideration when identifying options to support increased water demands and in managing the water quality we supply.
+In the South West Region, Irish Water currently abstracts from 247 different water sources and has 227 WTPs which collectively serve 594,000 people or 14% of the national population; all of which need to be maintained and operated in a sustainable manner.
+Surface water abstractions make up 81% of the water delivered to customers, either from rivers or lakes, with the remaining 19% from groundwater sources.
+These surface water and groundwater interactions are an important consideration when identifying Options to support increased water demands and in managing the Water Quality we supply.

-Some of the lowest areas of rainfall across Ireland occur in the South East Region.
-The South East Region is typically characterised by rainfall levels of less than 1,200 mm.
-The far east of the region including the Wexford coast, and Waterford City experience the driest conditions across both the region and Ireland with an average annual rainfall of less than 1000 mm.
-The west of the region around the Knockmealdown mountain range experiences rainfall levels of 1,200 mm to 2,000 mm.
-Waterford City, Tramore and Kilkenny are the areas which have the greatest population density, are situated in areas of lower rainfall meaning that the most populated areas are at risk of becoming water stressed.
+Some of the highest areas of rainfall across Ireland occur in the South West Region.
+Most of the region experiences average annual rainfall between 1,400 and 1,600 mm per year.
+In comparison, Dublin and Kildare (located in the Eastern and Midlands Region of the NWRP) experience the driest weather across the country with average annual rainfall of less than 800 mm.
+Cork City has the greatest population density but receives the lowest level of rainfall in the South West Region resulting in resources in the most populated areas being at risk of becoming stressed.
 Water supply reliability is further impacted by adverse weather conditions including storms, cold weather conditions and dry periods.
 Due to climate change it is likely that over time in Ireland we will encounter wetter and stormier conditions at certain times of the year, and prolonged dry periods at other times of the year.
 Therefore, the reliability and sustainability of our sources will become more reliant on appropriate storage in the natural environment over time.

 Sustainability issues are also not just a result of climatic conditions.
 In Ireland, many of our water supplies were developed in a piecemeal manner over time, with water sources based on proximity to the populations they served.
-As towns and villages have grown in size over time, it has meant that some of these supply sources now have sustainability issues, particularly in dry weather.
+As towns and villages have grown in size over time, it has meant that some of these supply sources now have Sustainability issues, particularly in dry weather.

 Under the Water Framework Directive (WFD), Ireland must ensure that all waterbodies achieve 'Good' status by 2027.
-As outlined in Section 2.3.7, the Government is currently developing new legislation that will introduce abstraction licensing to align with the WFD.
-This legislation will set the amount Uisce Éireann can take from the water supplies that it abstracts water from.
-Uisce Éireann lacks comprehensive data to fully understand the impact of the pending legislation on many of its abstractions.
-Uisce Éireann is building a telemetry system that will aid bringing all this data together (as it was historically collected by individual local authorities), but this will take time.
+As outlined in Section 2.3.7, the Government is currently developing a new legislative regime that will introduce abstraction licensing to align with the WFD.
+Once developed the legislation will set the amount Irish Water can take from the water supplies that it abstracts water from.
+Irish Water lacks comprehensive data to fully understand the impact of the upcoming legislation on many of its abstractions.
+Irish Water is building a telemetry system which will aid bringing all this data together (as it was historically collected by individual local authorities), but this will take time.
 Therefore, improved monitoring and gathering better data is a priority.

-On an interim basis, Uisce Éireann has developed an initial desktop assessment based on available information.
-This conservative assessment is used to identify existing surface water sites where abstractions may exceed sustainable abstraction thresholds and to identify sustainable future sources.
-This assessment was used in developing our Preferred Approach for the South East Region.
+On an interim basis, Irish Water has developed an initial desktop assessment based on available information.
+This conservative assessment is used to identify existing surface water sites where abstractions may exceed sustainable abstraction thresholds and also to identify sustainable future sources.
+This assessment was used in developing our Preferred Approach for the South West Region.